unlatch-ai/poke-daddy/README.md

 # 🎯 PokeDaddy

-*An AI-powered digital wellness companion that puts you back in control of your screen time.*
+*Making Poke the accountability partner that puts you back in control of your screen time.*

 **Built for the Poke Hackathon 2024** by Kevin Fang and Olsen Budanur.

 ## 🌟 What is PokeDaddy?

-PokeDaddy is a revolutionary iOS app that tackles smartphone addiction through intelligent intervention.
-Unlike traditional screen time apps that you can easily bypass, PokeDaddy creates a **one-way blocking system** where only an AI agent can grant you access to restricted apps.
+PokeDaddy is a iOS app in the style of similar app blockers like Opal or OneSec that tackles smartphone addiction through using Screen Time in iOS Family Controls.
+Unlike traditional screen time apps that you can easily bypass, PokeDaddy creates a one-way blocking system where only an AI agent can grant you access to restricted apps.

 ### How it works:
 1. **You start a blocking session** - Choose which apps to restrict and hit the big red button